yjy239/OkRxCache/README.md

 this api can cache the request automatically.According to what CacheStragy we use,okrxcache can know when return the cache or when reuqest network.it also can be controlled by Response Header.

-Sorry,in rxokcache 0.90 it couldn't not controlled by network.it will be supprot in 1.0.
+Sorry,in rxokcache 0.90 it couldn't not controlled by network.it will be supported in 1.0.

 if we want to use this api,Firstly,we must to create a retrofit
 ```